Everything we know so far about Wednesday season 2 release, cast, production timeline, and so much more.

 Watching the Wednesday renewal announcement below:

-Has the Wednesday season 2 release date been announced yet?
+Wednesday season 2 still doesn’t have a release date

-On July 13, the actors began their own strike after also failing to reach a new deal with the studios.
-This means that not only can actors not work on projects, but they’re also unable to provide any updates or promote shows.
-As a result, we’re not likely to hear any updates from Jenna Ortega or the cast until after the actors’ strike ends.
+On July 13, the actors began their strike after also failing to reach a new deal with the studios.
+This means that not only could actors not work on projects, but they’re also unable to provide any updates or promote shows.

-Due to the ongoing WGA and SAG strikes, production on most shows has been delayed including Wednesday as filming has yet to begin due to the strikes.
+Due to the WGA and SAG strikes, production on most shows has been delayed including Wednesday as filming has yet to begin due to the strikes.
 Now that the strikes are behind us, Netflix is getting back to work and Wednesday will be among the many Netflix shows that finally begin filming again in 2024.

 Wednesday season 2 cast